StefanSchroeder/Gocal/README.md

     -yearB

 Two different layouts are available.
-One with the month on the top and the days on the left and vise versa.
+One with the months on the top and the days on the left and vice versa.
 Obviously there is less space for the individual day in this mode.
 Still, many of the options are available here.